 Other Kinds of Coverage

 The Center For Connected Health Policy recommends providers evaluate the need for policies that cover electronic security issues like data breaches– if this is not already covered in your malpractice policy.
-These policies are not required to practice telemedicine, but they do add an additional layer of protection.
+These policies are not required to practice telemedicine, but they do add an additional layer of protection for the best telemedicine companies.